Valiantic/Linkorage-Resource-Storage-for-Devs-/README.md

 REMINDERS FOR FUTURE REFERENCE!
  // COMMON ERROR HERE ALWAYS CHECK THE QUERY AND THE TABLE NAME CREATION REQUIREMENT
  // ALWAYS CHECK THE ACTION SPECIALLY IN UPDATE AND DELETE PHP!!!
+ // TAKE NOTE IF THE DELETE PHP DOES NOT DELETE RECORDS CHECK THE TABLE!!!

 PAGE SCHEMA